iluwatar/java-design-patterns/producer-consumer/README.md

 **Programmatic Example**

 Consider a manufacturing process of item, the producer will need to pause the production when manufacturing pipeline is full and the consumer will need to pause the consumption of item when the manufacturing pipeline is empty.
 We can separate the process of production and consumption which work together and pause at separate times.

+In this Java example, `Producers` generate items stored in `ItemQueue`, demonstrating efficient thread management and data synchronization essential for high-performance Java applications.

 We have a simple `Item` record.
 They are stored in `ItemQueue`.